alxmcr/old-fe-desty-app-react-ts/README.md

 # desty

-It's a Landing page for a Tech Conference build with a list of speakers and a schedule.
+It's a Landing page for a tourism guide blog.

 ## Features